Skip to main content

 “Maasa.”
 She stared at her mother.
 “Hum e wapas jaane ki taiyyari kar leni chahiye.
 Jija bhi kal jaa rahi hai, aur jab tak woh gaune ke liye nahi maan leti yeh vivah ka swapna aap na hi dekhe toh…”

-Sajja hearing this left the two alone.
+Sajja, hearing this, left the two alone.

 “Lagti kya hai woh aapka?”
 Pur’s mother fumed.